-- 1. Establish the location and install the structural mounting supports and any suspension hardware (chain, etc) prior to removing heater from the carton - 2.
-Connect to the structure using mechanically sound means to support the weight.
-Examples of typical hardware are illustrated in FIGURE 3 NEXT PAGE. - b) If rigid hardware such as 3/8" threaded rod is used for suspension, swing joints or other means must be provided to allow for system expansion approximately 1⁄2 inch for P40U. - 3.
+1. Establish the location and install the structural mounting supports and any suspension hardware (chain, etc) prior to removing heater from the carton

+- 2. Connect to the structure using mechanically sound means to support the weight.
+Examples of typical hardware are illustrated in FIGURE 3 below. - b) If rigid hardware such as 3/8" threaded rod is used for suspension, swing joints or other means must be provided to allow for system expansion approximately 1⁄2 inch for P40U. - 3.
 P40U Models are packaged with the burner assembled to the tube system at the factory.

-For many applications a pre-assembled heater simplifies installation.

-- 4. However, for applications where there is constrained access to the installation location, or if the tube/reflector system is to be oriented at a 30° mounting angle (see 8. below), we recommend removal of the burner assembly prior to installation of the tube/reflector assembly.
+For many applications a pre-assembled heater simplifies installation. - 4.
+However, for applications where there is constrained access to the installation location, or if the tube/reflector system is to be oriented at a 30° mounting angle (see 8. below), we recommend removal of the burner assembly prior to installation of the tube/reflector assembly.
 Simply disconnect the spark wire from the igniter and remove the four bolts that fasten the burner to the tube flange.
 Reinstall the burner after the tube system is installed. - 5.
 Survey the available structural supports, considering the system configuration and heat requirements of the area to establish the optimum heater location. - 6.
 Locating a heater directly under joists or beams, and/or installing supplemental steel support rail or angle iron can substantially reduce labor and material costs. - 7.
 The P40U tube system hangers are located 72 inches (183 cm) apart. - 8.
-The tube/reflector system can be oriented on the short axis from horizontal to an angle up to 30 degrees in either direction with the burner in the upper or lower position.
-The heater must be level along its length, and the burner positioned level across its width. - 9.
-If the tube/reflector assembly is to be suspended at an angle up to 30°, the burner mounting flange has a slot pattern that allows adjustment (rotation) of the burner to a horizontal position for proper operation BURNER MUST BE HORIZONTAL ACROSS THE WIDTH (see Figure 6 below). - Install the tube/reflector system as above, with tube/reflector assembly angled up to 30° - Loosen the 4 nuts (2 or 3 turns) until burner studs can rotate within the flange slots - CAUTION: Use care to ensure that the gasket between burner and flange rotates with the burner and is not damaged - Rotate burner to level position across its width - Tighten the 4 nuts to secure the burner in the horizontal position. - 10.
+The tube/reflector system must be level along its length, but can be oriented on the short axis either horizontally, or at an angle up to 30 degrees (vent side of tube must be higher than burner side). - 9.
+When the tube/reflector system is mounted at a 30° angle, the Burner must remain in a horizontal plane.
+To simplify installation remove burner from tube system prior to installation.
+The mounting flange on the tube allows for horizontal mounting of the burner when the tube is angled 30° from horizontal. - 10.
 Hardware with a minimum 100 lb.
-(45 kg) work load must be used at each heater suspension point.
+(30 kg) work load must be used at each heater suspension point.
 A #2 Lion Chain or equivalent is typically used to suspend the heater. - 11.
 The heater must be supported at all four mounting tabs on the hangers.
 Also install a chain from the eye hook at the upper corner of the burner to maintain system orientation. - 12.
 For seismic and high wind restraint see Sections 8-A & 8-B, page 16.